-Hannah Clinch, 23-years-old.
-I’m Swindon born and bred and watch the Town from the Arkells with my family.
-I compete in Irish Dancing, which takes me all over the country and enjoy boxing and going to the gym in my spare time.
-I’m also on the Official Supporter’s Club committee and love organising events!
+I’m Swindon born and bred and usually watch the town from the Arkells.
+I enjoy boxing and working out in my spare time.
+I’m also on the committee for the Official Supporters Club and love organising events!

 Initially, it was my desire to bridge the gap between the various fan groups.
 I spotted an opportunity to try and get the groups working more collaboratively to improve fan engagement.
 We’ve jointly been able to purchase a new Rockin’ Robin suit this season and have plans in the works for a display, in conjunction with GWReds.
 I’m excited at the prospect of the joint purchase of the County Ground and look forward to helping the group to achieve this in the, hopefully, near future!

 What expertise do you bring to the Trust board?

 I have strong communication and collaboration skills and am very analytically focussed, so documentation review is a strong point for me.
 I’ve also got experience in events organising which plays a key part in enhancing fan engagement.
 Aside from that I’m (currently!) the only female Board member and am also the youngest, so I like to think I can bring a fresh perspective to ensure we are diverse and inclusive across everything we do as a group.

 What’s your vision for the football team on the pitch?

 Short term, to get out of and stay out of League 2- it’s not pretty football!
 If we can keep hold of the gaffer and a few of the current players, I can see us playing Championship football in the not-too-distant future.

 What’s your proudest moment as a Swindon fan?